 Canon EF-S 17-55mm f/2.8 IS USM

-It’s extremely unusual for a zoom lens to feature a super-wide aperture like f/1.8, so this lens is great news for low-light photographers who can enjoy the benefits of shooting at wide apertures, without having to carry 2-3 prime lenses.
-With this lens you get classic focal lengths 28mm, 35mm and 50mm in one package, saving you time and hassle when it comes to switching between different optics.
-It would also make for a great walk around lens for general use, if you don’t need to get too close to your subject.
+It’s extremely unusual for a zoom lens to feature a super-wide aperture like f/1.8, so this lens is great news for low-light photographers who can enjoy the benefits of shooting at wide apertures, without having to carry two to three prime lenses.
+With this lens you get the classic 28mm, 35mm and 50mm focal lengths in one package, saving you time and hassle when it comes to switching between different optics.
+It would also make for a great ‘walk around’ lens for general use, if you don’t need to get too close to your subject.

-Falling in Canon’s professional “L” series, the 24-105mm gives you a lot of flexibility in one package.
-It’s a great walk around lens for full-frame cameras, as well as being useful for professionals shooting subjects such as wedding and events.
-At the wide angle end of the lens, you have a focal length suitable for landscapes and so on, while at the 105mm end, portraits, still life and more is within reach.
-On the downside, the maximum constant aperture of f/4 is not perfectly suited to low-light photography.
+Falling within Canon’s professional ‘L’ series of lenses, the 24-105mm gives you a lot of flexibility in one package.
+It’s a great ‘walk around’ lens for full-frame cameras, as well as being useful for professionals shooting subjects such as wedding and events.
+At the wide-angle end of the lens, you have a focal length suitable for landscapes and so on, while at the 105mm end, portraits, still life and more is within reach.
+On the downside, the maximum constant aperture of f/4 is not perfectly suited to low-light photography, however, the IS (image stabilisation) does help.
 Still, if you mainly shoot in good light and want the added reach that the 105mm gives you, it might be a better choice than Canon’s other standard telephoto option.

 Here we have the best compromise for full-frame shooters when it comes to flexibility of focal length and wide aperture.
-Canon also has a 24-70mm f/4 lens, which is available for less than half the price of the f/2.8 version – which is something to consider if low light isn’t something you find yourself shooting often.
+Canon also has a 24-70mm f/4 lens, which is available for less than half the price of the f/2.8 version, which is something to consider if you don’t often shoot in low light.
 The 24-70mm f/2.8 L II USM is favoured by professionals and enthusiasts alike, giving you a great option for landscapes, portraits and subjects in between.